Feedback Sports Recreational Review

 The Recreational is the least expensive model in Feedback Sports' line of bike work stands, so it stands to reason that it has the simplest design.
-While it may not boast the same Editors' Choice award-winning features of its more expensive sibling, the Pro Elite, it does have a similar clamp and clamp arm design that outperforms most of the competition.
-One of its most glaring drawbacks is its lack of a height adjustment, but it has a sturdy and robust construction and performs well for most light duty bike repairs and maintenance.
-Read on to find out more about this affordable work stand.
+While it may not boast the same award-winning features of its more expensive sibling, the Pro Elite, it does have a similar clamp and clamp arm design that outperforms some of the competition.
+One of its most glaring drawbacks is its lack of a height adjustment, but it has a sturdy and robust construction and performs well for most light-duty bike repairs and maintenance.

 Ease of Setup

 The Recreational comes fully assembled from the factory.
-Therefore, you simply open the box, take the small amount of protective packaging off the work stand and you're ready to go.
-There is a set of instructions included in the package but the setup is relatively intuitive and the instructions aren't all that necessary.
-To set the Recreational up you simply fold the two black legs of the stand down from their vertical storage position and insert the flat metal "pin" through the slotted cutouts in the legs and main body of the stand to secure them in place.
-The flat metal pin is attached to the stand with a cord and it secures the legs in both the open and closed positions.
-It isn't exactly hard to push the pin through the legs of the stand but it does take a little practice to line it all up properly to make it quick and efficient.
+Therefore, you simply open the box, take the small amount of protective packaging off the work stand, and you're ready to go.
+There is a set of instructions included in the package, but the setup is relatively intuitive, and the instructions aren't all that necessary.
+To set the Recreational up, you simply fold the two black legs of the stand down from their vertical storage position and insert the flat metal "pin" through the slotted cutouts in the legs and main body of the stand to secure them in place.
+The flat metal pin is attached to the stand with a cord, and it secures the legs in both the open and closed positions.
+It isn't exactly hard to push the pin through the legs of the stand, but it does take a little practice to line it all up correctly to make it quick and efficient.
 The second step is loosening the knob that holds the clamp arm in place.
-Simply unscrew the large round knob on the back side of the clamp arm until it's loose enough to fold the clamp arm up to the extended position.
+Simply unscrew the large round knob on the backside of the clamp arm until it's loose enough to fold the clamp arm up to the extended position.
 Once in the extended position, twist the clamp arm to the desired position — it rotates a full 360 degrees — then tighten the clamp arm knob until it's secure.

 The clamp of the Recreational is quite similar in both size and shape to those found on the other Feedback Sports models in this test.
-It is a bit more basic overall, and unlike the Classic or the Pro Elite models, the Recreational doesn't have a quick release or Slide-Lock clamp feature.
+It is a bit more basic overall, and unlike the Pro Elite model, the Recreational doesn't have a quick release or Slide-Lock clamp feature.
 Instead, the jaws of the clamp are opened and closed by turning the large two-pronged metal knob on the end of the clamp arm that adjusts them effectively but much more slowly than its higher-priced siblings.
 Each side of the jaws of the clamp has 3 5/8" long curved non-marking rubber pads that grip securely and distribute pressure evenly over their length.
 Feedback Sports claims the clamp can fit tubing up to 1.9", but we found the jaws to open up to 2.75" and that they could hold bikes with frame tubing wider than 1.9" in diameter.
 That said, you should probably try and keep within the manufacturer's recommended tolerances, and most of the places you actually clamp a bike are 1.9" or narrower anyway.
-The Classic has the same size clamp jaws, while the Pro Elite can fit tubes up to 2.6" in diameter.
+The the Pro Elite can fit tubes up to 2.6" in diameter.

-The Recreational is relatively portable but it lost a little ground in this metric to some of the other work stands that collapse down smaller and weigh less.
-Due to the fixed height of this work stand, it has the longest collapsed size of all the models in this test at 55 inches.
-The other models have a telescoping main pole that allows them to be collapsed down to a shorter length.
+The Recreational is relatively portable, but it lost a little ground in this metric to some of the other work stands that collapse down smaller and weigh less.
+Due to the fixed height of this work stand, it has the longest collapsed size of all the models we tested at 55 inches.
+The other models have a telescoping main tube that allows them to be collapsed down to a shorter length.
 Otherwise, the Recreational folds up into a skinny little package for storage or transport.
-The clamp arm folds down tight against the main pole and the legs fold up and are secured in place with the metal pin.
-The curve at the base of the main pole of the stand makes the bottom have a 10-inch width when it is collapsed, a little bit wider than the tripod style stands.
+The clamp arm folds down tight against the main tube, and the legs fold up and are secured in place with the metal pin.
+The curve at the base of the main tube of the stand makes the bottom have a 10-inch width when collapsed, a little bit wider than the tripod style stands.
 Both the clamp arm and the legs can be secured solidly in place so that they don't move around if you're carrying it or it's stashed in your vehicle.
-With a weight of 13.8 pounds, the Recreational isn't exactly heavy but it's far from the lightest in this test.
-Both the Feedback Sports Classic and the Bike Hand weigh nearly three pounds less.
+With a weight of 13.8 pounds, the Recreational isn't exactly heavy, but it's far from the lightest in this test.
+The Eclypse Repair Stand, Prepstand X, and Bike Hand each weigh nearly three pounds less.

-While the Recreational can fit into the trunk of any car and will take up little space in the corner of your shed or garage, most of the other models in this test are more portable, with the exception of the Park Tool PCS-10.
-Our top-scoring model for portability is the Bike Hand, which collapses the smallest and weighs the least of all the models tested, followed by the ToPeak Prepstand Pro that comes with a handy storage bag and the Feedback Sports models.
+While the Recreational can fit into the trunk of any car and will take up little space in the corner of your shed or garage, most of the other models in this test are more portable.
+Our top-scoring model for portability is the Bike Hand, which collapses the smallest and weighs just under eleven pounds.

 The Recreational is well suited to everyday maintenance.
 It's quite easy and quick to set up and take down, plus you can simply leave it up for an extended period for regular use.
 Our biggest concern regarding using it for everyday maintenance is that it is made from steel tubing as opposed to the aluminum tubing on most of the other models in this test.
 Steel is more prone to corrosion than aluminum, so it stands to reason that this work stand could rust over time if left out in the elements or hosed down every time you clean your bike.
-That said, it will probably take many years before the steel tubing begins to corrode and you're sure to get your money's worth out of this reasonably priced work stand.
-Our most highly rated models in this metric are the Feedback Sports Classic and Pro Elite, which are the fastest to set up and have the most user-friendly clamps.
+That said, it will probably take many years before the steel tubing begins to corrode, and you're sure to get your money's worth out of this reasonably priced work stand.
+Our most highly rated model in this metric was the Feedback Sports Pro Elite, which is the fastest to set up and has the most user-friendly clamp design.

-With a retail price of only $130, the Recreational is a great value and a contender for our Best Buy award.
+The Recreational is a great value and a contender for our Best Buy award.
 It lacks some of the bells and whistles of its higher-priced competition, but it makes up for it with a sturdy design, user-friendly clamp, and durable construction.
 It also comes with a three-year warranty so you can be sure you'll be getting your money's worth.
-The Bike Hand work stand is the least expensive in the test, with height adjustability and more portable design; it is the winner of our Best Buy award.
+The Bike Hand and Eclypse are both slightly less expensive and offer height adjustment.

 Other Versions and Accessories

-The Recreational is one of many models of work stands in Feedback Sports' line up and is the least expensive and most basic of them all.
-Their top of the line model is our Editors' Choice award winner, the Feedback Sports Pro Elite, ($270).
-The Classic is another of our favorite models and a good value at only $225.
-They also make the Ultralight ($210), the Sport Mechanic ($175), and the axle mount Sprint ($275).
+The Recreational is one of many models of work stands in Feedback Sports' lineup and is the least expensive and most basic of them all.
+Their top of the line model is our Editors' Choice award winner, the Feedback Sports Pro Elite.
+They also make the Ultralight, the Sport Mechanic, and the axle mount Sprint.

-Feedback Sports makes a travel bag specifically for the Recreational, which retails for $33.
+Feedback Sports makes a travel bag specifically for the Recreational.